Dublin 4: Quotes

 Two examples of "Dublin 4" being used to refer to alleged wealth:

 Sometimes the antonym plain people of Ireland or plain people was contrasted with it:

 Usage in Dublin addresses

-Colloquially, Dubliners simply refer to the area as "Dublin 4" or "D4".
+Colloquially, Dubliners refer to the area as "Dublin 4" or "D4".
 The postal district forms the first part of numerous seven digit Eircodes that are unique to every single address in the area.
 For addressing purposes, it appears in both its original form as Dublin 4 and as the first part of a seven digit postal code as D04 a line below.
 For example: